Mysterious Toothaches with No Answers To

 How Nourish Dental Care Can Help

 Nourish Dental Care uses the latest technology to diagnose, treat and manage each patient’s condition.
 Dr. Chionh who runs the practice has many years of experience.
-He specialises in TMD, sleep apnoea, orofacial pain, and other mouth and jaw conditions.
+He focuses on TMD, sleep apnoea, orofacial pain, and other mouth and jaw conditions.

 He holds full membership in all four Royal Surgical Colleges of the United Kingdom & Ireland.
 He has also gone through formal residency training in Orofacial Pain and Dental Sleep Medicine, to earn his certification and accreditation in these areas.